AWS Security Blog

 Public certificates that you request through ACM are obtained from Amazon Trust Services.
 Like other public CAs, Amazon Trust Services CAs have a structured trust hierarchy.
 A public certificate issued to you, also known as the leaf certificate, chains to one or more intermediate CAs and then to the Amazon Trust Services root CA.

-The Amazon Trust Services root CAs 1 to 4 are cross signed by the Amazon Trust Services root Starfield Services G2 (G2) and further by the GoDaddy operated Starfield Class 2 root (C2).
+The Amazon Trust Services root CAs 1 to 4 are cross signed by the Amazon Trust Services root Starfield Services G2 (G2) and further by the GoDaddy-operated Starfield Class 2 root (C2).
 The cross signing was done to provide broader trust because Starfield Class 2 was widely trusted when ACM was launched in 2016.

 What is changing?

-Figure 2 shows the new chain, where the last certificate in an AWS issued certificate’s chain is one of the Amazon Root CAs (1 to 4), and the trust anchor is Starfield Services G2.
+Figure 2 shows the old chain, where the last certificate in the chain is cross-signed by the Starfield Services C2 root.

 Why are we making this change?